-University mourns passing of Sandy Mactaggart, philanthropist and generous UAlberta supporter
+University mourns passing of Sandy Mactaggart, philanthropist and generous U of A supporter

 Former chancellor strove to highlight university’s place in the community.